-I know this sounds like a tedious task, but I can’t roughly get 10-15% of the websites I email to link back to my website.
-And on average I can typically hire a college student for 10 dollars an hour and have them send out at least 100 emails in a 8-hour period.
+I know this sounds like a tedious task, but I can get roughly 10-15% of the websites I email to link back to my website.
+Also, I can typically hire a college student for ten dollars an hour and have him or her send out at least one hundred emails in an eight-hour period.

 SEO isn’t rocket science!
 You can rank your business for any term as long as you are willing to get creative.
-Don’t be afraid to think outside of the box and more importantly be patient as it can take months if not years before you start ranking for competitive terms.
+Don’t be afraid to think outside the box.
+More importantly, be patient as it can take months, if not years, before you start ranking for competitive terms.

-In addition that make sure you try to rank high up on page 1 as ranking on page 2 for popular terms won’t drive you much traffic.
-So in other words, you better rank in the top 3 spots on page 1 or you need to start going after different terms.
+In addition, make sure you try to rank high up on page 1 as ranking on page 2 for popular terms won’t drive you much traffic.
+In other words, you’d better rank in the top three spots on page 1 or you need to start going after different terms.

-Lastly if you have any other advance SEO strategies feel free to share them by leaving a comment.
-Or if you have any questions, leave a comment and I’ll do my best to answer it.
+If you have any other advance SEO strategies, feel free to share them by leaving a comment.
+Or if you have any questions, leave a comment, and I’ll do my best to answer it.